onera/paradigm/training/Python/01_Introduction/introduction.md

  - **PDM_ENABLE_DOC= <ON | OFF> (default : OFF)** : Enable Documentation

-     prerequis (sphinx, sphinx fortran, ...)
+     Requirements :
+        - Doxygen
+        - Breathe
+        - Sphinx
+        - sphinxcontrib-tikz sphinx-rtd-theme
+        - sphinx-fortran (only if fortran is enabled)

+     It is recommended not to generate the documentation but to consult it on gitlab or github.

 ### CMake compiler options

 > **CC=<C compiler> CXX=<CXX compiler> FC=<Fortran compiler> cmake ...**

-or

-> use the following CMake options:
+or use the following CMake options:

  - **CMAKE_C_COMPILER=\<C compiler\>**
  - **CMAKE_CXX_COMPILER=\<CXX compiler\>**